CircuitVerse/Interactive-Book/docs/counter.md

 <div style="text-align:center"><img src="../assets/images/ring_counter.png" height="300"/></div>
 <br>

 * **Johnson's Counter or Twisted Ring Counter:** The Johnson counter is a modification of ring counter.
 In this the inverted output of the last stage flip flop is connected to the input of first flip flop.
-If we use n flip flops to design the Johnson counter, it is known as 2n bit Johnson counter or Mod 2n Johnson counter.
+If you use n flip flops to design the Johnson counter, it is known as 2n bit Johnson counter or Mod 2n Johnson counter.

 <div style="text-align:center"><img src="../assets/images/johnson's_counter.png" height="300"/></div>
 <br>